 You need to send us a copy of your Completion of Procedures Letter.

 This will depend to some extent on what your complaint is about, but broadly we will consider whether what your provider did was reasonable in all of the circumstances of your complaint, whether your provider followed its procedures correctly and whether those procedures were fair.

 We are likely to look at the way your provider kept you informed about what was happening, and what steps it took proactively.
 If you needed support to access your course, we will look at what support your provider offered, and how quickly.

 We may look at how your particular course has been affected, and what your provider has done about it.
 We will consider the impact on you as a student.

 We may consider what students were promised, in prospectuses, course and module handbooks, and on the provider’s website.
 We will take account of any public health restrictions in place and any guidance that was available to the provider at the time, to decide if what it did was reasonable.
 We may ask your provider to explain what measures it took to support students in general, and how it responded to you specifically when you raised your concern.

 If your complaint is about course delivery, we will look at what your provider promised in terms of contact hours and other learning opportunities and whether it made sure that you were not disadvantaged academically and could achieve your learning outcomes.
-We’ll look at what your provider delivered, and whether that matched what was promised and what you could reasonably have expected, and was broadly equivalent to its usual arrangements.
+We’ll look at what your provider delivered, and whether that matched what was promised and what you could reasonably have expected at that time, and was broadly equivalent to its usual arrangements.
 We’ll also look at whether your provider communicated clearly with you throughout, and whether it listened to you and tried to resolve your concerns.

 Your provider may have a welfare service, or you may be able to get advice and support from a students’ union or other student representative body.